LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/Cryptopunks NFT Analysis Report.md

 <h1></h1>

-<h3>Construction of a descriptive summary for each transaction</h3>
+<h3>6.
+Construction of a descriptive summary for each transaction</h3>

 <h1></h1>